whaledr/whalebooks/shiv/whale_spectrogram/README.md

 - The following line of the script contains the number `12` which reflect the number of **cores** (not vCPUs) on the EC2 instance.
 Modify this if necessary to match the number of cores on the instance you are using.
+- Example: The c5n.xlarge EC2 instance has 4 vCPUs and therefore 2 cores. `12` becomes `2` in the following:

 ```
         pool = Pool(12)                         # Create a multiprocessing Pool
 ```

 **Note** that the script writes to an S3 bucket named `himatdata/whaledr_renamed`.
-Make sure this is where you intend your results to go.
+Make sure your script is writing to the S3 location you intend.

 ### Run the script